w5xd/WriteLogRunMode/ReadMe.txt

           Asserts PTT and holds all other transmissions until another Message or abort.
           Useful for initiating talking into the transmit microphone or hand-sent CW.
           Invoking this without other intervening state changes instead does endHoldTransmitOn.

+ External:holdTransmitVOX--same as holdTransmitOn, except does not assert PTT.

  External:endHoldTransmitOn--to indicate end of holdTransmitOn.
 Releases PTT and
           tells run mode processor you are listening.

  External:Setup--brings up a configuration dialog.

-The run mode processor will
-          insert Message04 immediately after Message03 if your CALL has not been sent more recently than "maximum seconds between CALL".
+          The run mode processor will  insert Message04 immediately after Message03 if your CALL has not been sent more recently than "maximum seconds between CALL".
 Set this negative to never insert Message04.

+		  The button "on first CALL letter, holdTransmitVOX" turns ON this feature.
+		  When, while run mode is active (after startNRadioRunMode) you type the first letter into CALL, the holdTransmitVOX state is activated.

 You are not required to map all the above to keys, although you had better map stop2RadioRunMode if you map either of the first two.
 The holdTransmitOn is